sdtcsyl/cninfo/README.md

 "main.exe -keyword 减持 预披露 -startdate 2019-01-01 -enddate 2019-05-15 -isfulltext false -tablename cninfo_test"

-It has a shortcoming that the data in the website are not surely completely stored into the database.
+It has a shortcoming that the data in the website are not guaranteed to be completely stored into the database.